web-dom/web-dom/README.md

 # web-dom

 DOM access for web assembly
+* no magical
+* no abstractions
-* no magical code generation
+* no code generation
 * simple api
 * technology agnostic